trendy-sand-dance/transcendence/README.md

 In the future we can run integration tests in this repo as well.
 > [!NOTE]
-> For now you'll need to manually edit the `docker-compose.yml` file to uncomment the `extends` and `build` block if you wanna build locally. include
+> For now you'll need to manually edit the `docker-compose.yml` file to uncomment the `extends` and `build` block if you wanna build locally, as well as add the paths in the set-env script

 ## Table of contents